Berco63/TvDomSamsung/en_US/index.md

 * Since October 2018, Tizen models with connection on port 8002 in SSL.

-* Some models are not supported,
+* Some models are not supported, see list above

 * WOL support (wake on lan, TV switch on from the network)